-If any of you eat at the restaurant Chipotle, this rice may sound familiar.
+If you enjoy the food at the restaurant Chipotle, this rice may sound familiar.
 It is a copycat of their delicious rice (do you know they also have brown rice now?).
-This version probably has much less oil and fat than their version though, and still tastes just as great.
-Take a cue from them and throw it on a burrito!
-It would be great with these taco chicken tenders, too.
+This version probably has much less sodium, oil and fat than their version though, and still tastes just as great.
+It’s way more economical to make your own, too.

 - 2 cups long grain white rice

 - 4 cups water

 - 1-2 teaspoons salt (according to preference)

 - 6 teaspoons olive oil, canola, or vegetable oil, divided

 - juice of 1 lime

 - 6 tablespoons chopped fresh cilantro

 - In a medium pot, add rice, water, 2 teaspoons of oil and salt.
 Boil on high until the water is just covering the rice.